Keolis: United Kingdom

 In the United Kingdom, Keolis owns 35% of Govia that owns Govia Thameslink Railway, operator of the Thameslink, Southern & Great Northern franchise and previously operated Thameslink, Southeastern and London Midland.
 Keolis also had a 45% shareholding in First TransPennine Express from February 2004 until March 2016.
 Upon being re-tendered, FirstGroup took full control.

-In 2012, Keolis lodged a joint bid with SNCF for the aborted InterCity West Coast franchise and in 2014, in partnership with Eurostar, lodged a bid for the InterCity East Coast franchise.
+Sir Michael Hodgkinson was appointed as Chairman of Keolis UK Ltd in December 2011 and remained in post until 2019.
+During 2012, Keolis lodged a joint bid with SNCF for the aborted InterCity West Coast franchise.
+In 2014, in partnership with Eurostar, the company submitted a bid for the InterCity East Coast franchise; however, the franchise was awarded to Stagecoach Group/Virgin Group, who traded as Virgin Trains East Coast (VTEC).